DSLR vs Mirrorless Cameras – Which is Better?

 - Battery life is shorter when compared to DSLRs

-- Delay can be experienced due to the electronic viewfinder
+- Delays can be experienced due to the electronic viewfinder

 When it comes to specs, yeah, the mirrorless cameras are better than the old DSLR cameras, but it doesn’t mean that your DSLRs are useless, and it’s safe to assume that they may be good to go for a couple of more years, depending on the type of work you do.

-If you’re into cinematography, then yeah, maybe you need to switch, but if your work is strictly limited to photography, then perhaps you’ll do just fine with your DSLR.
+If you’re into cinematography, maybe you need to switch, but if your work is strictly limited to photography, then perhaps you’ll do fine with your DSLR.

-Now that you’ve decided between DSLR and mirrorless, here are our top picks for the best wedding photography cameras.
+Now that you’ve decided between DSLR vs. mirrorless, here are our top picks for the best wedding photography cameras.